DinoChiesa/Apigee-External-Authorization-2/README.md

    exercise left for the reader.
 Remember, this is only an example, and the goal here is to show the access control, not the authentication part.

+2. This example does not perform any credential verification within Apigee.
+It does not call to VerifyAPIKey nor VerifyAccessToken.
+As above, I think that is fairly simple to do, and I didn't want to clutter this example with that stuff.
+In a real system you're going to want to validate the credential of the calling app!

-2. The access control service is a GRPC service.
+3. The access control service is a GRPC service.
 That means it will be relatively fast and efficient to call into, from your Apigee API Proxy, and it should be acceptable to incur that check for every API request.
 If the relatively low latency is still not acceptable, you can move the rules evaluation logic into the Apigee proxy itself.

 ### Why not OPA for this?